 The Status of the U.S. Economy and a Perspective on 'The Modern Monetarism' (With Reference to Sheila Copps, Thomas Jefferson, Paul Volcker and William Shakespeare)

-Remarks before the C.D.
-Howe Institute Directors' Dinner
+Richard Fisher's remarks before the C.D.
+Howe Institute Directors' Dinner, June 4, 2013.

 Thank you, Hugh (MacKinnon).
 I am honored to speak to this annual directors’ dinner of the C.D.
 Howe Institute and on the second day of Stephen Poloz becoming the governor of the Bank of Canada.
 Evan Siddall, his special adviser, is here tonight to keep an eye on me!